 Shem was often associated in Jewish literature with the King and high priest, Melchizadek.
 Shem was also a son of Noah, and was on the arc.

-Cain’s evil act and subsequent fall from grace caused many people over time, including the Hellenized Jew Philo of Alexandria, as well as the proto-Orthodox Christian father Tertullian, to presume that Cain was not the legitimate son of Adam; rather, Eve must have been seduced or raped by Samael (the lion-faced serpent, whose name translates to “blindness [or poison] of God”), who was an evil archangel, and probably the earliest iteration of Satan.
+Cain’s evil act and subsequent fall from grace caused many people over time, including the Hellenized Jew Philo of Alexandria, as well as the proto-Orthodox Christian father Tertullian, to presume that Cain was not the legitimate son of Adam; rather, Eve must have been seduced or raped by Samael (the lion-faced serpent, whose name translates to “blindness [or poison] of God”), who was an evil archangel, and perhaps an early prototype of Satan.
 In Gnosticism, Samael is synonymous with Yaldabaoth and Saklas.
 In other words, for some Jewish Gnostics, the father of Cain was the Demiurge, who kept people enslaved on Earth.

-Consider the incredibly polemical discussion Jesus has with Pharisees in John 8:44 within this context:
+Consider the antagonistic discussion Jesus has with Pharisees in John 8:44 within this context:

 You [the Pharisees] belong to your father, the devil, and you want to carry out his desires.
 He was a murderer from the beginning, refusing to uphold the truth, because there is no truth in him.
 When he lies, he speaks his native language, because he is a liar and the father of lies.

 Can there be any doubt Jesus was calling the Pharisees sons of Cain in this passage?
 In other words, John clearly relies on the (pre-Orthodox Christian) tradition that Cain was a son of Samael, and that Samael is indeed equivalent to Yaldabaoth, the Demiurge.
 Thus, the emerging Christian view, perhaps originating between 100 and 150, was that Jewish Pharisees were beholden to an inferior God.